How Much Does It Cost to Move Off Grid?

 Research Off Grid Property Prices

-One of your first tasks in figuring the cost of moving off the grid is research.
-Research land/property purchase costs in your desired area – not just the list prices of properties but also recent sales.
+One of your first tasks in figuring out the cost of moving off the grid is research.
+Research land/property purchase costs in your desired area - not just the list prices of properties, but also recent sales.

-Depending on the country and region you live in, you may be able to find this information online.
+Depending on where you live, you may be able to find this information online.
 Otherwise, call a real estate agent.

 Although you may get added to their call or email list and have to deal with "salesy" emails or phone calls, realtors can get details on recently sold off grid cabins and properties quickly.